pivotal/docs-tap/bitnami-services/about.hbs.md

 >**Note** The Bitnami Services Package provides unmanaged services that are not designed to support long lived instances, therefore there is no supported path to upgrade individual
 > instances.
 Bitnami Services are instantiated using the configuration and version of the Package at creation time and so an upgrade of the Package will have no effect on existing
 > instances.
-Users familiar with Crossplane should not change the `compositionUpdatePolicy` to Automatic or alter the `compositionRevisionRef` version as there may be unintended side
+For users familiar with Crossplane, we advise against changing `compositionUpdatePolicy` and `compositionRevisionRef` on the individual XRs as there may be unintended side
 > effects.

 ## <a id="getting-started"></a> Getting started